Advanced Concepts

 This section goes into more detail on some the subjects covered in Core Concepts, as well as introducing additional advanced topics.

-Assets and Events
+Events

-DataTrails is not opinionated about Asset content, meaning that attributes can trace anything deemed important to participants.
+DataTrails is not opinionated about Event content, meaning that attributes can trace anything deemed important to participants.
 Much like #hashtags on social media platforms, they can be invented by anyone at any time, but once an attribute has been seen once it will be fully traced from that point on.

 A simple Asset might look like this: